Skip to Content

 1. This policy designates Texas State University as a hybrid entity under the Health Insurance Portability and Accountability Act (HIPAA).

-1. Texas State designates itself as a hybrid entity for purposes of Title II of the HIPAA of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act, and the privacy and security regulations found in 45 C.F.R. §§ 160 et. seq. (collectively referred as HIPAA herein).
+1. Texas State designates itself as a hybrid entity for purposes of Title II of the HIPAA of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act and the privacy and security regulations found in 45 C.F.R. §§ 160 et. seq. (collectively referred as HIPAA herein).

 2. Texas State recognizes the applicability of HIPAA to certain sectors of the university.